sushmaakoju/nlp-final-2021-pcl-semeval2022-task/README.md

 ## NLP Fall 2021, CU Boulder Final project, December 2021 - SemEval 2022 PCL Task 4

+## Code of conduct
+The software code provided here is implicitly expected not to be replicated for homeworks, assignments or any other programming work.
+It is welcome to take inspiration, but it is implicitly expected to cite this resource if used for learning, inspiration esp. for any homeworks/projects purposes to respect the policies of your respective institution and the academic integrity for your class.
+Please refer <a href="https://github.com/sushmaakoju/nlp-final-2021-pcl-semeval2022-task/blob/main/CODE_OF_CONDUCT.md"> code of conduct</a>.

 ## Acknowledgements
 We are thankful for the Prof. James H. Martin's lectures during Natural Language Processing course, University of Colorado Boulder.